ScaleWeather/eccodes-sys/README.md

 ## Usage

 By default this crate will look for existing `libeccodes` installation using [pkg-config](https://crates.io/crates/pkg-config).
 If the library is not found, the crate will attempt to download the latest source code and build ecCodes from source.
+The ecCodes library is then linked and bindings are generated using [bindgen](https://crates.io/crates/bindgen).

 To install ecCodes globally to use with this crate `apt-get` can be used: